danielabar/meblog/src/markdown/datadog-heroku-rails.md

 This post will walk through setting up Datadog APM on a Heroku-hosted Rails application.

-**Assumptions:** This guide assumes familiarity with deploying and managing a Rails app on Heroku, along with Heroku CLI installed and authenticated.
+**Assumptions:** This guide assumes familiarity with deploying and managing a Rails on Heroku, along with having the Heroku CLI installed and authenticated.

 ## High Level